You need to know this information.

 AYSO is a certified Community Service Organization (CSO), registered Public Charity, an all-volunteer program, and of course, is also a non-profit.

 There are tasks, small and large, one-time and ongoing, to fit every schedule and family situation.
-Volunteering is not required for your children to play, except for the Kicker and Kinder parent requirements mentioned to the left.
+Volunteering is not required for your children to play, except for the Kicker and Kinder parent requirement mentioned in the left column of this page.
 However, our mission as a Community Service Organization flourishes with your participation, and we encourage your volunteering activity.

 When you register your children you will see a list of currently open volunteer opportunities.
 As we proceed through the season, more will be posted.
 Please, reserve one of these tasks for yourself.
 If at anytime you determine that you can not follow through with a task that you signed up for, notify email@example.com right away, so that we may re-open the task to other volunteers.